Well-posedness of a system of SDEs driven by jump random measures: Existence and pathwise uniqueness of the solution

-Note that in the above equation $\eqref{auxSDE}_{b}$, the symbol ``$b$'' is attached as a subscript to its label in order to emphasize the dependence of the equation on the drift coefficient process $b$.
-The process $b$ could be replaced by some auxiliary processes in the following and the subscript will be changed accordingly.
+\begin{rem} Note that in the above equation $\eqref{auxSDE}_{b}$, the symbol ``$b$'' is attached as a subscript to its label in order to emphasize the dependence of the equation on the drift coefficient process $b$.
+The process $b$ could be replaced by some particular processes in the following and the subscript will be changed accordingly. \end{rem}

-We now provide the proof of Theorem \ref{thm:1} on the existence of a strong solution to the system of SDEs \eqref{mainsystem}.
-The idea is to construct a sequence of approximating solutions whose drift contains a piecewise conditional expectation with respect to the minimal of all pre-determined drift processes.
-The previous lemma allows to prove the existence of solutions for the approximating system.
-We then use monotone convergence to establish that the limit processes solves our system of SDEs.